Soy Milk

 Common Mistakes

-• Treating soy milk as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating soy milk as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Soy Milk on Other Diets